 - Seek pre-approval of course expenses and submit receipts.

-For those interested in submitting a mini-course proposal, please fill out the application form and send it to Philippe Busser at the Vice-Dean Office for Undergraduate Studies: email@example.com
+For those registered in a program at the Faculty of Social Sciences and interested in submitting a mini-course proposal, please fill out the application form and send it to Philippe Busser at the Vice-Dean Office for Undergraduate Studies: fssvdoyenvdean1@uOttawa.ca

 - Selected proposals will be known in December 2019.